def-gthill/kenpali/kenpali-semantics.md

 !! indexOutOfBounds {"value": ["foo", "bar"], "length": 2, "index": 3}
 ```

+Objects can be indexed with strings to retrieve the value of a property.

 ```
 # Indexing objects
 {foo: "bar", spam: "eggs"} @ "spam"
 >> "eggs"
 ```

+Objects can only be indexed with strings.

 ```
 # Indexing objects - wrong index type